Diabetes (Adult Type II)

 Primary Support

-• Maxi Multi: 3 caps, 3 times per day with meals.
-Optimal (not minimal) doses of antioxidants (ACES), carotenes, B complex vitamins, selenium, zinc and bioflavonoids are particularly important for eye health.
+1. Maxi Multi: 3 caps, 3 times per day with meals.
+Optimal (not minimal) doses of antioxidants (ACES), B complex vitamins, magnesium, chromium, vanadium and bioflavonoids are particularly important in correcting diabetes and preventing the damage that diabetes causes.
+Chromium picolinate is known to help improve insulin sensitivity.

-• Maxi Greens (Advanced Phytonutrient Formula): 3 caps, 3 times per day with meals.
-Bilberry, grape seed extract and ginkgo are particularly important, but plant flavonoids in general help protect the eyes.
+3. Maxi Greens (Advanced Phytonutrient Formula): 3 caps, 3 times per day with meals.
+Bilberry, grape seed extract and ginkgo are particularly important since these potent antioxidants serve to strengthen blood vessels and protect the circulatory system.

 Additional Support